lionelclement/Elvex/README.md

 To use **Elvex** software on your application, you first need to create a lexicon and a grammar by using the **Elvex** language and adhering to the **Elvex** formalism.

+The inputs will depend on the **Elvex** grammar built for your application.

-Each time you want to use a word, it needs to be thoroughly defined in the lexicon, which can vary depending on the specific domain.
+To write the lexicon: Each time you want to use a word, it needs to be thoroughly defined in the lexicon, which can vary depending on the specific domain.
 This entails describing every word you intend to generate.
 Writing entries for all the basic words, compounds, and idiomatic phrases can be a time-consuming and expensive endeavor (taking several months for one person or several weeks within a narrow domain).

-In addition to the lexicon, you'll need to create a natural language grammar.
+To write the grammar: In addition to the lexicon, you'll need to create a natural language grammar.
 While the grammar may be more complex, it typically requires less time to develop (usually just several weeks).

+The Elvex program is a software that can be compiled on any platform and launched from an application or operating system.

 Elvex software
 =====